AMAL-GIL2001/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-this is a readme file of the more functions and nested loops
+this is a readme file of the more nested loops and functions projects